onap/policy-parent/docs/clamp/acm/design-impl/participants/k8s-participant.rst

 ----------------------------------------------------------

 A *chart* parameter map describes the helm chart parameters in tosca template for a microservice that is used by the kubernetes participant for the deployment.
-A Control Loop element in TOSCA is mapped to the kubernetes participant and also holds the helm chart parameters for a microservice defined under the properties of the Control Loop Element.
+A Automation Composition element in TOSCA is mapped to the kubernetes participant and also holds the helm chart parameters for a microservice defined under the properties of the Automation Composition Element.

-Sample tosca template defining a participant and a control loop element for a control loop. :download:`click here <tosca/tosca-k8s-participant.yml>`
+Sample tosca template defining a participant and a automation composition element for a automation composition. :download:`click here <tosca/tosca-k8s-participant.yml>`

-Configuring a Control Loop Element on the kubernetes participant for a Control Loop
+Configuring a Automation Composition Element on the kubernetes participant for a Automation Composition
 -----------------------------------------------------------------------------------

 The user configures the following properties in the TOSCA template for the kubernetes participant: